Crypto Tax South Africa: Expert Guide 2025

 Crypto Tax South Africa Summary

-• You’ll report your crypto taxes as part of your annual tax return by the 24th of October each year
+You’ll report your crypto taxes as part of your annual tax return by October each year for non-provisional taxpayers and January the following year for provisional taxpayers.

 Do you pay tax on cryptocurrency in South Africa?

 Yes.
-Although the guidance is limited, The South African Revenue Service (SARS) is clear that crypto is subject to tax.
+Crypto is currently treated as an asset and the same rules apply as for any other asset.
+SARS is in the process of approving a Crypto Tax Guide that they have prepared.
 You may pay Capital Gains Tax or Income Tax depending on the transaction and the intentions of your investment activities.

 How much tax do you pay on crypto in South Africa?